-Sweet potato also gives you a solid serve of dietary fibre, especially if you leave the skin on, and offers a host of vitamins and minerals that make it a top vegie choice for busy people.
+Sweet potatoes also give you a solid serve of fibre, especially if you leave the skin on.
+Plus they offer a host of vitamins and minerals that make it a top choice for busy people.

 Life’s sweeter with sweet potatoes

-Half a cooked sweet potato also provides 15 percent of your RDI for vitamin B3, which is important for psychological wellbeing, energy and the reduction of tiredness and fatigue.
+Half a cooked sweet potato also provides 15 percent of your RDI for vitamin B3.
+This is important for psychological wellbeing, energy and the reduction of fatigue.

-Sweet potato is also a surprisingly rich source of vitamin C, with one 150g serve providing you with more than 100 percent of your vitamin C RDI.
+Sweet potatoes are also a surprisingly rich source of vitamin C. One 150g serve provides you with more than 100 percent of your vitamin C RDI.

 “Vitamin C is important for immunity year-round, but it’s also an antioxidant, which means it’s good for overall health, collagen formation and the absorption of iron,” Day explains.

 An easy, tasty way to increase your veg intake